Jyonn/VQ4Rec/readme.md

 Standard VQ and parallel VQ typically yield _rough_ approximations of vectors.
 Specifically, each dimension of the original vector can only be approximated by one single value from the corresponding code vector, leading to substantial information loss.
 Taking standard VQ as an example, the difference between the original vector $\mathbf{e}$ and its corresponding code $\mathbf{c}$, denoted by $\mathbf{e}-\mathbf{c}$, reflects the unique characteristics that cannot be represented by $\mathbf{c}$.

-To achieve a more _precise_ quantization, approaches like residual quantization~\cite{juang1982multiple,rq} and additive quantization~\cite{aq} have been developed, falling under the umbrella of sequential quantization.
+To achieve a more _precise_ quantization, approaches like residual quantization and additive quantization have been developed, falling under the umbrella of sequential quantization.
 This method employs multiple codebooks, with each codebook approximates every dimension of the original vectors.
 Essentially, every codebook offers a distinct approximation perspective of the vectors, and the accuracy of these approximations improves with an increase in the number of codebooks.
 As illustrated in Figure 2, using the first layer codebook approximates `0.3` (the first dimension of the original vector) as `0.5` (the first dimension of the code vector in the first codebook).
 After applying the second codebook, it is more accurately approximated as `0.5 + (-0.3) = 0.2` (the first dimension of the code vector in the second codebook).

 #### Residual Quantization (RQ)